-Pain, bloating, headaches, migraines, bad moods, cravings for sugar, back ache, tearfulness, flooding, diahorrea, spots, hot flushes, just some of the commonly experienced problems that occur for women around the time of their period.
+Pain, bloating, headaches, migraines, bad moods, cravings for sugar, backache, tearfulness, flooding, diarrhoea, spots, and hot flushes, are just some of the commonly experienced problems that occur for women around the time of their period.

-We live in a fast paced unrecongnisable world from the one 2500 year ago when Chinese medicine was developing theories on the menstrual cycle.
-Today we may be able to buy aps for them, stop them, miss them, but in the long run the monthly cycle is still there.
+We live in a fast-paced unrecognisable world from the one 2500 years ago when Chinese medicine was developing theories on the menstrual cycle.
+Today we may be able to buy apps for them, stop them, and miss them, but in the long run, the monthly cycle is still there.
 By listening to it, following it, paying attention to it and changing habits accordingly it can become a part of life that isn’t so cumbersome and dreaded.
-By doing it well it can contribute to our health and well being.
+Doing it well can contribute to our health and well-being.

-We have 500 0f the bloody things (no pun there) over a lifetime so surely it’s worth getting them right?
+We have 500 of the bloody things (no pun there) over a lifetime so surely it’s worth getting them right?

-A common choice is pain killers or taking a contraception.
-This works for many and long may thayt continue.
+A common choice is painkillers or taking contraception.
+This works for many and long may that continue.
 But some women don’t want to take pills or hormones, they feel bonkers enough.
 Many just suffer through it, are glad when it’s done, forget for a few weeks and then dread it as the time comes around again.

-In chinese medicine, problems at period time and with periods is a sign of underlying imblance and gives clear indications to the health of that woman.
+In Chinese medicine, problems at a period time and with periods are a sign of underlying imbalance and give clear indications to the health of that woman.
 Therefore clear signals mean clear approaches to improving the problems.
-In clinic problems with periods are one of the best and most successful problems I treat.
+In the clinic problems with periods are one of the best and most successful problems I treat.
 Women often come for a condition unrelated to their menstrual cycle but report that this is an area that has changed and changed for the better since having regular treatment.

-With so many women suffering so needlessly I want to encourage more to try acupuncture to get it right and stop it being a monthyly grind.
+With so many women suffering so needlessly I want to encourage more to try acupuncture to get it right and stop it being a monthly grind.

-Don’t sleep ALL day but while you are on your period your body is loosing some of it’s vital energy.
-You need to balance this with plenty of rest to not over tax the body.
+Don’t sleep ALL day but while you are on your period your body is losing some of its vital energy.
+You need to balance this with plenty of rest to not overtax the body.
 So give yourself a break from the gym, stop running for a few days and definitely no hot yoga or swimming!
 Use it as a time to go to bed early and catch up on your sleep.

 Plenty of warm drinks and stay away from the alcohol, the sugar alone will do you no favours.
 Just before periods women are often hot and can often sweat.
 Drinking alcohol puts heat into the body and therefore makes the feelings of rising heat worse and dehydrates the body and skin.